 Local punk bands such as the Telepaths and the Enemy played at the Bird, as did bands from other West Coast cities, such as the aforementioned Avengers (from San Francisco, featuring former Seattleite Penelope Houston on lead vocals) and the Dils and the Zeros (both from Los Angeles).
 According to local graphic designer Art Chantry, the posters that promoted shows at the Bird were created by visual artist Frank Edie (a.k.a.
 “Franko”).
 Chantry has speculated that “the entire audience on opening night eventually formed their own bands.”

-The Bird’s tenure at its original downtown location would last less than three months.
-The building’s landlord would soon order Husbands to vacate the venue, effective June 1, 1978.
+The Bird’s tenure at its original downtown location would last less than two months.
+The building’s landlord would soon order Husbands to vacate the venue, effective May 1, 1978.
 The closing-night party would exemplify the strained and confrontational relationship between the Seattle Police Department and our city’s punk rock community.
 Sometime after midnight that night, a small group of revelers, including members of the Enemy, exited the Bird and migrated to the roof of the building.
 According to Enemy drummer Peter Barnes, the aftershow party was “lame” until some people began throwing things off the roof.

 “Somehow it ended up that the cops were called,” Barnes would recall years later.
 “And they showed up, and they sent the vice squad after us . . .
 I mean, the really heavy-duty cops . . .
 They slammed badges in peoples’ faces and they called us ‘faggots’ and they threw people on the ground.
 We had a rather diminutive woman lead singer, Suzanne [Grant], and they twisted her arm behind her back and broke it.”